Last will (testament)

 Many married couples that are residents in Spain, for example, don´t know that in their future inheritance the Spanish law would apply.
 This means that if one of them would pass away, under Spanish law their legal assets -like their share of the house, bank account or a car- will not automatically be inherited by the longest living.
 If you don´t want your belongings to go to your direct family and don´t have a Last Will yet, it´s therefore necessary to sign this important legal document in front of a Spanish notary.
 In this Last Will you firstly can appoint the inheritance law of your OWN country, which is in most cases much more flexible than the Spanish one.

 Secondly, you can determine your exact wishes for the inheritance division following the regulations of your national law.
 And thirdly, you can choose if you want your Last Will only to apply only to your Spanish assets or to properties in all countries.
 Your last will is centrally registered so it´s officially known at which notary you signed this testament.

 Not married or no partnership inscribed in Spain?
 High inheritance tax!

-This recommendation to sign a Last Will in favor of the longest living partner is even more important for non-married couples, as to the Spanish law you are not related.
+This recommendation to sign a Last Will in favor of the longest-living partner is even more important for non-married couples, as to the Spanish law you are not related.
 To avoid high inheritance tax they also should officially register their partnership in Spain in the Registro de Pareja de Hecho.
 Foreign contracts or registries are not recognized.
 This means that -even if there is a Last Will appointing your partner as the legal heir- he or she will pay the highest level of inheritance tax unless you are registered in the Spanish Registro de Pareja de Hecho.

 Power of Attorney to a loved one